GKAYED/hybrid-spec-framework/README.md

 ---

+> **📢 AI Disclosure**
+> This framework documentation was drafted with AI assistance using **GitHub Copilot** and **Claude Sonnet 4.5**.
+All content has been human-reviewed, tested, and validated to ensure accuracy and practical applicability.
+The methodology itself was derived from empirical experiments documented in the [ai-agent-spec repository](https://github.com/GKAYED/ai-agent-spec).

+---

 ## 🎯 What is this?

 This framework teaches you how to build software using a **hybrid approach** that combines: